Abergavenny Castle: 15th to 17th centuries

-In 1404, during the rebellion of Owain Glyndŵr, the town of Abergavenny was sacked and burned by Welsh forces.
+In 1404, during the rebellion of Owain Glyndŵr, the town of Abergavenny was sacked and burned and the castle was besieged by Welsh forces.
+William Beauchamp and his men had to be rescued by Richard of York and men assembled by the Sheriff of Hereford at Henry IV's request.
+In 1405 the garrison at the castle consisted of 80 mounted soldiers, their armed servants and 400 archers.
 The fortified, or barbican, gatehouse — described by architectural historian John Newman as "unimpressive" — may date from either just before, or just after, that date.

 No lord took up residence at the castle after the 15th century.
 During the English Civil War, as the Roundheads neared the castle, Charles I ordered a slighting of the castle to prevent its useful occupation.
 Most of the castle buildings, including the stone keep, were destroyed.
 Raglan Castle was similarly damaged.
 Stone from the site was taken thereafter, to be used for other buildings.

 18th and 19th centuries

 By the late 18th century, the ruins were starting to attract visitors seeking "picturesque" views, and walks were laid out within the castle walls.
 In 1819, Henry Nevill, 2nd Earl of Abergavenny, had a hunting lodge constructed on top of the motte.
 Newman describes it "an unsympathetically utilitarian structure, enlivened only by thin polygonal shafts at the angles."

-A formal public garden, now included on the National Register of Historic Parks and Gardens, was created later in the 19th century by William Nevill, 5th Earl of Abergavenny.
+A formal public garden was created later in the 19th century by William Nevill, 5th Earl of Abergavenny.
 It had views overlooking the Usk valley, "picturesque" walks and gardens, and gazebos.